How do you play the card game Solitaire?

 Method 1.
 Setting Classic Solitaire Up:

-2. Star building the layout: Arrange the first card face up, and the following six cards face down.
+- Star building the layout: Arrange the first card face up, and the following six cards face down.
 Then, put a face-up card on top of the first face-down card and a face-down card on top of the other five cards.
-Continue playing the game until each pile has one face-up card on top, and there will be one card in the left pile, next two, three, four, five, six and then seven finally.
-The piles covert into your tableau as the game progresses.
+Continue playing the game until each pile has one face-up card on top, and there will be one card in the left pile, next two, three, four, five, six and then finally seven.
+The piles convert into your tableau as the game progresses.

 Method 2.
 Playing Solitaire: